sdrapkin/SecurityDriven.SeqLock/README.md

 * Readers never block, and retry instead of blocking on interference

 ## Why use SeqLock?
-Traditional reader–writer locks (ex. `ReaderWriterLockSlim`) provide strong consistency guarantees: a reader always sees a fully consistent view of shared state.
+Traditional reader-writer locks (ex. `ReaderWriterLockSlim`) provide strong consistency guarantees: a reader always sees a fully consistent view of shared state.
 To achieve this, every reader must participate in lock coordination via atomic operations and memory fences.